 If you’ve suffered serious injuries, determining how to recover compensation from potentially liable parties is overwhelming and stressful.
 An auto accident lawyer can investigate the crash, find all possible sources of compensation, and handle all communications and negotiations with insurers so you can focus on healing.

 Contact A Pennsylvania Car Accident Attorney

 For more than 30 years, Thomas, Conrad & Conrad has helped injured victims throughout eastern Pennsylvania find the justice and compensation they deserve.
-If you’ve been injured in an accident involving a driverless car, contact us online or call our Bethlehem office at 610-867-2900.
+If you’ve been injured in an accident involving a driverless car, contact us online or call our Bath office at 610-867-2900.